BCDA-APS/urRobot/docs/usage.md

 </div>

 A single waypoint is defined by an instance of `waypointL.db` or `waypointJ.db`.
-It is typically most useful to load many waypoints in your IOC startup script with a subtitutions file (`urRobotApp/iocsh/waypoints.substitutions`), then define them at runtime. `.req` files for autosave are provided in `urRobotApp/Db/`.
+It is typically most useful to load many waypoints in your IOC startup script via `paths.iocsh`, then define them at runtime. `.req` files for autosave are provided in `urRobotApp/Db/`.
 Looking at the above Cartesian Waypoint display, from left to right on each line you have the following:
 - Waypoint number for quick reference (call it `$(N)`) which ranges from 1-10 in this example.